Wednesday, March 19, 2025

 If paradox is accepted as alike by God, is God capricious or hypocritical?
 Thus we are back to entertaining the theodicy question.
 Paradox does not involve capricious or hypocritical behavior.
 God or the universe's approach to paradox is one of equanimity.
 God is morally equanimous.
 The difficulty for us mere mortals is that we are not.
 We struggle with paradox, just as we struggle with morality because we not naturally equanimous beings; in that, we differentiate good from evil, this from that, and differentiation is the cause of much of our human suffering.

 Take for instance, Jesus warning in Matthew 7:1-2, "Judge not, that ye be not judged.
 For with what judgment ye judge, ye shall be judged."
 Judging is what we do.
 We discriminate.
 We discern.
 We seek difference so that we can identify same until sameness bores us and we seek difference.
 In this sense humans are not equanimous.
-It is far easier to forgive than it is to avoid judging other.
+It is far easier to forgive than it is to avoid judging others.
 Forgiveness is a response to judgment.
 In fact, there are those who would withhold forgiveness unless one would except the judgement of whoever might offer such forgiveness.
 This is the human conundrum: We are doomed to judge and, according to Jesus, in judging others we are doomed to be judged.
 Thus, we become the arbiters of our fate.

 * * *